NVIDIA/cuda-quantum/docs/sphinx/using/examples/hardware_providers.rst

-.. _python-examples-for-hardware-providers:
-.. _cpp-examples-for-hardware-providers:

 Using Quantum Hardware Providers
 -----------------------------------

-CUDA Quantum contains support for using a set of hardware providers (Quantinuum, IonQ, and IQM).
+CUDA Quantum contains support for using a set of hardware providers (IonQ, IQM, OQC, and Quantinuum).
-For more information about executing quantum kernels on different hardware backends, please take a look at :ref:`hardware <hardware-landing-page>`.
+For more information about executing quantum kernels on different hardware backends, please take a look at :doc:`hardware <../backends/hardware>`.

 The following code illustrates how to run kernels on Quantinuum's backends.